rdmolony/rdmolony.github.io/_posts/2025-09-24-intro-to-claude-flow.md

 archived: false
 ---

+> **Warning:** I am not a member of the `Claude Flow` team, this is merely what I picked up from watching videos at [https://video.agentics.org/](https://video.agentics.org/).
+If there's anything inaccurate here, please post an issue at [https://github.com/rdmolony/claude-flow-getting-started/issues](https://github.com/rdmolony/claude-flow-getting-started/issues)

 Since the launch of [`Claude Code`](https://docs.anthropic.com/en/docs/claude-code/overview) in May 2025, it has become more & more widely adopted among (particularly among software engineers).

 > What's `Claude Code`?